 How Are Pollutants Classified?

-Pollutants can be divided into three main categories based on an ecological viewpoint.
+Pollutants can be divided into three main categoriesOpens in a new tab. based on an ecological viewpoint.
 These categories include pollutants that are degradable, slowly degradable, and non-degradable.
 Pollutants can also be categorized as either quantitative or qualitative.

 Quantitative pollutants refer to naturally-occurring substances that become pollutants of concern due to human activities, increasing concentration.
 In other words, our own daily activities can contribute to quantitative pollutants.